GSA/digitalgov.gov/content/posts/2015-10-30-digitalgov-summit-recap-innovation-through-customer-experience.md

 ---
+url: /2015/10/30/digitalgov-summit-recap-innovation-through-customer-experience/
 date: 2015-10-30 11:10:21 -0400
-title: 'DigitalGov Summit Recap\: Innovation Through Customer Experience'
+title: 'DigitalGov Summit Recap: Innovation Through Customer Experience'
-summary: 'Meeting customer needs can be done, no matter what agency you represent.
+summary: Meeting customer needs can be done, no matter what agency you represent.
 A panel discussion at the 2015 DigitalGov Citizen Services Summit delved into customer experience (CX) work at three agencies with diverse missions.
-Andrew Hughey, Product Development Director at the Internal Revenue Service (IRS), moderated the panel that featured Stephanie Thum, Vice President of'
+Andrew Hughey, Product Development Director at the Internal Revenue Service (IRS), moderated the panel that featured Stephanie Thum, Vice President of
-authors: [awichman]
+authors:
+  - awichman
 categories:
   - Managing Digital
   - Our Work